LlavaGuard: An Open VLM-based Framework for Safeguarding Vision Datasets and Models: Background

-\textbf{Safety taxonomy.} As said, many existing studies focus on one dimension of safety, say,~\textit{sexual content}, though a more holistic evaluation encompassing all subcategories is more likely to offer clearer and more comprehensive insights.
-Endeavors to systematically categorize safety risks have spurred the creation of safety taxonomies \citep{inan2023llamaguard, wang2024decodingtrust,tedeschi2024alert}, which provide a structured framework for assessing and mitigating risks.
-In particular, Inan et al.~\cite{inan2023llamaguard} proposed a taxonomy enabling the LlamaGuard model to classify harmful prompts and responses into 6 categories.
-Similarly, Wang et al.~\cite{wang2024decodingtrust} proposed an 8-category taxonomy to carefully evaluate LLMs based on different safety and trustworthiness perspectives, including robustness to adversarial attacks.
-Tedeschi et al.~\cite{tedeschi2024alert} provide a more detailed taxonomy based on previous works with 32 subcategories, leveraging an in-depth safety analysis.
-Those taxonomies constitute an initial stride towards systematically classifying safety into categories, enabling more comprehensive safety evaluations.
-Furthermore, with the proliferation of new (AI) policies in numerous countries (EU \cite{AIActEU}, UK \cite{govuk-ai-whitepaper}, or US \cite{whitehouse2023fact}), there is a pressing need for expansive and adaptable taxonomies.
-While LlamaGuard2 \cite{metallamaguard2} and MLCommons \cite{vidgen2024introducing} advance safety assessments for the text domain, the image domain still lacks comparable, automated tools.
-With this objective in mind, our safety taxonomy builds upon prior research and consists of a comprehensive set of nine categories to identify safety risks across diverse domains (\cf Sec.~\ref{sec:taxonomy}).
+\paragraph{Generative AI Risk Assessment and Mitigation.} In the context of generative models, most existing studies focus on the textual modality.
+Endeavors to systematically categorize safety risks have spurred the creation of safety taxonomies \citep{inan2023llamaguard, wang2024decodingtrust, tedeschi2024alert}, which provide a structured framework for assessing and mitigating risks.
+In particular, \citet{inan2023llamaguard} proposed a taxonomy enabling the LlamaGuard model to classify harmful prompts and responses into six categories.
+Similarly, \citet{wang2024decodingtrust} proposed an 8-category taxonomy to evaluate LLMs based on different safety and trustworthiness perspectives, including robustness to adversarial attacks.
+These taxonomies constitute an initial stride toward systematically classifying texts' safety into categories, enabling more comprehensive safety evaluations.
+With the proliferation of new (AI) policies in numerous countries (\citet{AIActEU}, \citet{govuk-ai-whitepaper}, or \citet{whitehouse2023fact}), there is a pressing need for expansive and adaptable taxonomies across modalities.
+Recent works like LlamaGuard2 \cite{metallamaguard2}, MLCommons \cite{vidgen2024introducing}, and AIR 2024 \cite{zeng2024airiskcategorizationdecoded} mark significant advancements in this direction.

-\textbf{Multimodal Generative Models.} Naturally, the emergence of large multimodal models brings inherent benefits.
-Leveraging their underlying capabilities and comprehensive understanding of the real world, we can employ them for multimodal content moderation.
-Next to the closed-source options such as GPT-4 \cite{openai2024gpt4} or Gemini \cite{geminiteam2024gemini}, there are also open-source models available such as \llava~\cite{liu2023visual,liu2023improved}, showcasing state-of-the-art performance across various tasks.
-All those models take multimodal input, namely text and images, and generate open-ended textual outputs.
-We leverage VLMs' commonsense and instruction-following capabilities as the basis for \llavaguard.
+In line with these developments, we establish an open framework for vision safeguards, encompassing a safety taxonomy, data preprocessing, augmentation, and training setup.